 GUAYMAS, a twenty minute trip from Empalme on the main line, is situated on a beautiful bay, whose emerald green and blue waters mirror red cliffs.
-A few miles away is Southern Pacific's luxurious new resort, Hotel Playa de Cortes, an American oasis in a foreign country.
+A few miles away is Southern Pacific's picturesque new resort, Hotel Playa de Cortés, a modern American oasis in a foreign country.
 The fishing here is unexcelled anywhere in the world.
 Completely equipped boats for fishing trips are maintained by the hotel.